 AMLODIPINE (NORVASC): CD.
-A second generation calcium channel blocker, AMLODIPINE may be considered for waiver for use in the control of hypertension only after failure to control the condition on other approved agents.
+A second generation calcium channel blocker, AMLODIPINE may be considered as a second line therapy either alone or in combination with ACE inhibitors, ARBs or HCTZ.
+All second line therapy waivers are restricted to SG 3 and Class II in non-high-performance aircraft, and all Class III and IV.
 These cases must be reviewed individually by NAMI prior to issuance of an Aeromedical Clearance notice.
 Local Board is not authorized to issue a clearance notice for AMLODIPINE use.